SPARC-FAIR-Codeathon/sparc2nwb/gui/README.md

 Before starting, install the required python dependencies mentioned [here](https://github.com/SPARC-FAIR-Codeathon/sparc2nwb/tree/main/sparc_to_nwb#usage), as well as the **tkinter** package.

 ## Open the GUI
 Open *sparc2nwb_gui.py* and run the script.
-The user interface should show up.
+The GUI will appear.

 ## Select the folders of the dataset
 Click ```Browse``` button and select the folder.
 When the folder is selected, the folder path should show up in the *Standard Path* textbox.

 ## Provide the dataset description
 Type the dataset description in the corresponding entry box.
-Note that you can provide more than one keyword which is separated by the comma.
+Note that you can provide more than one keyword separated commas.

 ## Covert the data into NWB format
 Click ```Convert``` button to start the conversion.
-The *Logging information* will display the where the converted files are saved.
+The *Logging information* will display where the converted files are saved.

 ## SPARC2NWB Team
 [Marielle Darwin](https://github.com/mldarwin) | [Ananth Reddy](https://github.com/anbhimi) | [Derek Chang](https://github.com/DerekYJC) | [Patrick Chuang](https://github.com/lifestrugglee)